Mark Schroeder

 at the same time both richly imaginative and uncompromisingly argumentative.

-— David Enoch, Hebrew University, in Philosophical Review
+— David Enoch, Oxford University, in Philosophical Review

 MHP+Hoose+stained+glass.jpg